San Diego Child Custody and Visitation Attorney

 Even though your relationship with your spouse may be rocky, it should have no impact on the relationship you have with your children.
 Every parent has the right to a continuing and meaningful relationship with their children.
-If you are getting divorced or separated, you'll want to ensure that you will continue to have quality time with your children and have a say in their upbringing.
+If you are getting divorced or separated, you should continue to have quality time with your children and have a say in their upbringing.
 To ensure that your parental rights are secure, you'll need a written child custody and visitation agreement that is legally binding.

 Huguenor Mattis, A.P.C. has been helping San Diego parents maintain meaningful relationships with their children for 35 years.
 Let us do the same for you.
 If you are in the process of a divorce or separation and feel your parental rights are in danger, call Huguenor Mattis, A.P.C. for a free case evaluation at (858) 458-9500.